 Read the full Sony WF-1000XM4 review

-If you're looking for a decent pair of wireless earbuds for music and calls, and you're an Apple user, the AirPods Pro are the obvious choice.
+If you're looking for a decent pair of cable-free earbuds for music and calls, and you're an Apple user, the AirPods Pro are the obvious choice.
 They're light, easy to wear and fitted with superb noise-cancelling technology.

 They also work flawlessly in terms of their wireless connection, so you won't have to worry about dropped calls, and they come with elliptical silicone tips that comfortably sit in your ears without burrowing into the ear canal.